 Corsair Gaming Appoints Thi La and Sarah Mears Kim to its Board of Directors

 FREMONT, Calif., Jan.
-05, 2022 (GLOBE NEWSWIRE) -- Corsair Gaming, Inc. (CRSR, Financial) (“Corsair”), a leading global provider and innovator of high-performance gear for gamers and content creators, today announced it has appointed Thi La and Sarah Mears Kim to its Board of Directors, effective as of December 29, 2021.
+05, 2022 (GLOBE NEWSWIRE) -- Corsair Gaming, Inc. (NASDAQ:CRSR) (“Corsair”), a leading global provider and innovator of high-performance gear for gamers and content creators, today announced it has appointed Thi La and Sarah Mears Kim to its Board of Directors, effective as of December 29, 2021.

 Ms. La has served as Corsair’s President since January 2021 and as its Chief Operating Officer since August 2013.
 From May 2010 to August 2013, she served as Corsair’s Senior Vice President and General Manager of the gaming PC component unit.
 Previously, from April 2008 to July 2010, Ms. La served as the Vice President of Global Operations and Information Technology at Opnext, Inc., a designer and manufacturer of optical transponders for communications uses.
 From 1997 to 2008 she held various positions at HP, including Director of Consumer Desktop PC, Display and Accessories for North America.
 Ms. La holds a B.S. in Electrical Engineering from San Jose State University.